 Serie's project for a Vornado Masterplan has been shown as part of an Exhibition at Hong Kong University on new housing strategies for China's increasingly urbanized population.
 More information about the exhibition is available here.

 April 15th, 2013

 The MIT Centre for Advanced Urbanism has hosted a symposium on the Infrastructural Monument.
 Christopher Lee took part in the event as an invited speaker, presenteing the work of Serie and discussing the role the infrastructural artifact has within the idea of the city.
 You can find out more about the event and read an overview of the proceedings here.
-Video of the symposium will be posted soon.
+You can also watch a video of the presentations and discussions.

 Chris Lee Appointed Adjunct Associate Professor of Urban Design